ting-hsuan-chen/TEgenomeSimulator-open/README.md

 - A new flag **`--to_mask`** under Custom Genome mode (`--mode 1` or `-M 1`) to enable the use of RepeatMasker for masking TEs in user-provided real genome, followed by TE removal to generate the TE-depleted genome.
   - This option has to be used in conjunction with `--repeat2` which specifies the TE library file for repeat masking.
   - Note that users still need to specify the TE library used for simulation via the argument `--repeat`.
+  - Users may specify different TE libraries or use the same library for `--repeat` and `--repeat2`.

-- A **new distribution for the probility of sequence integrity** has been implemented for Random Synthesized Genome mode(`--mode 0` or `-M 0`) and Custom Genome mode.
+- A **new distribution for the probility of sequence integrity** has been implemented for Random Synthesized Genome mode(`--mode 0` or `-M 0`) and Custom Genome mode (`--mode 1` or `-M 1`).
+  - Here **sequence integrity** referes to the length ratio of inserted TE sequences relative to the consensus sequence.
+For example, if a TE sequence to be inserted into the synthetic genome is 800bp and the corresponding consensus sequence is 1kb, the integrity is 0.8.
   - TEgenomeSimulator now uses beta distribution to model the sequence integrity of each TE family.
-  - The alpha and beta values are 0.5 and 0.7 by default to create an asymatric U-shape distribution, in which the left arm (low integrity) is taller than the right arm (high integrity) of the the U-shape.
+  - The alpha and beta values are 0.5 and 0.7 by default to create an asymatric U-shape distribution, in which the probability of low sequence integrity (e.g. <10%) is higher than that of high integrity (e.g. >90%).
 You can use this [online tool](https://homepage.stat.uiowa.edu/~mbognar/applets/beta.html) to see how the distribution would look like with different alpha and beta values.
+  - Users can use the parameter `-a` or `--alpha` to specify alpha value, and use `-b` or `--beta` to specify beta value.
-  - The simulator also allow users to specify the proportion of total TE copies to be intact TE insertion, using the parameter `-i` or `--intact`.
+  - The simulator also allow users to specify a fixed proportion of total TE copies to be intact TE insertion, using the parameter `-i` or `--intact`.
 Intact TE loci are kept in the same length as the original TE family sequence.

 - A new mode, **TE Composition Approximation mode** (`--mode 2` or `-M 2`), to allow users to create a simulated genome in which the TE composition is simulated in a way to approximate the real TE make-up in the original genome.
-  - TEgenomeSimulator does this by masking and removing the original TEs using the TE library supplied via `--repeat2`, and then it simulates TE mutations based on the prior information obrained from RepeatMasker output file.
+  - TEgenomeSimulator does this by masking and removing the original TEs using RepeatMasker with the TE library supplied via `--repeat2`, and then simulates TE mutations based on the prior information extracted from RepeatMasker output file.
   - The rest of the steps, random and nested TE insertions are the same as the first two modes.
-  - Note that the simulator uses the TE library specified by `--repeat` argument for TE mutation and simulation.
+  - Note that the simulator uses the TE library specified by `--repeat` argument for TE mutagenesis and insertions.
 Therefore it is crucial to specify the same TE library with `--repeat` and `--repeat2` for the purpose of this genome approximation simulation.

 ## Introduction
 TEgenomeSimulator was initially built on [Matias Rodriguez & Wojciech Makałowski.
 Software evaluation for de novo detection of transposons.
 2022 Mobil DNA](https://mobilednajournal.biomedcentral.com/articles/10.1186/s13100-022-00266-2).
 TEgenomeSimulator adopted and modified scripts from the original [denovoTE-eval](https://github.com/IOB-Muenster/denovoTE-eval), and further developed with several new functionalities.
 The following table shows the major features that were kept, modified, or created in TEgenomeSimulator.